 Start with a first visit to the Prado Museum, which is among the world’s greatest art galleries, concentrating on the Spanish school.
 Continue to the arcaded, balconied Plaza Mayor, centrepiece of Habsburg town planning.
 In the afternoon visit the Lázaro Galdiano Museum with works by El Greco, Goya and Murillo and then the Sorolla Museum, in the charming house of the eponymous Impressionist painter.

 Morning visit to the Royal Tapestry Factory, founded in 1721 by Phillip V with designs by Goya, many of which are still reproduced today.
 Continue to the Royal Academy of Fine Arts, home to works by Goya, Zurbarán, Ribera and Murillo.
-The afternoon is spent at the Thyssen-Bornemisza Collection, housed in the 18th-century Palacio de Villahermosa until its purchase by the Spanish state in 1993 one of the world’s largest private art collections.
+The afternoon is spent at the Thyssen-Bornemisza Collection, housed in the 18th-century Palacio de Villahermosa, one of the world's largest private collections until its purchase by the Spanish state in 1993.

 Travel by coach to the church of San Antonio de la Florida, with fine Goya frescoes, before returning to the Prado, this time primarily to see the Italian and Netherlandish schools.
 The afternoon is free to allow for temporary exhibitions (details nearer the time) or a visit to the 18th-century Royal Palace.